 A vision for planting healthy churches and ministries

 The Trinity Network of Churches has grown substantially since its beginnings.
 In 2000 we were one church located on North Terrace in the CBD.
-Since then God has graciously gone before us and enabled us to plant churches in Aldgate, Hove, Modbury, Mount Barker, Colonel Light Gardens, Victor Harbor and Golden Grove.
+Since then God has graciously gone before us and enabled us to plant churches in Aldgate, Brighton, Modbury, Mount Barker, Colonel Light Gardens, Victor Harbor, Golden Grove and Unley.

 Along the way it became clear that a network was needed to coordinate the various churches and shared ministries.
 The Trinity Network of Churches was formed with a vision to plant many more churches and ministries around Adelaide and South Australia for the glory of God.

 Remembering and celebrating God’s grace is the motivation at the heart of all Christian ministry and it lies at the centre of the Trinity Network.
 Our prayerful desire is to see a movement of God transforming the hearts and minds of the people we live in the midst of.
 We want to do this in partnership with other like-minded believers and churches around us.

 Our beliefs are revealed in the Bible.
 They are summarised in the 39 Articles of Religion, and worked out in the principles and theology of the Book of Common Prayer.

 - the Bible is the clearest way you can know God and is our authority in matters of life and practice.

 - you can come to God because of Jesus Christ.

 - church is to be an important time where we meet, learn from the Bible, serve, pray, sing and encourage one another.

 - the great news about Jesus Christ is not only for private consumption, but with respect and gentleness, is to be offered to all people.